Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Is a measure of stewardship.
-This protocol measures the ecosystem function of Alberta’s rangeland.
+Range health is a measure of range stewardship.
+This protocol measures the ecosystem functions of Alberta’s rangeland.
 An introductory brochure and field workbooks are available to help you understand how range health is measured.

 Find this information at: Measuring Rangeland Health – The Rangeland Health Assessment Protocol: An Ecological Tool for Land Stewards.

 Extension Resources Supporting Range Stewardship